-Table 4 outlines the total number of CPS reports, total number of screened-in reports with allegations related to substance use, abuse, and/or exposure, and the number of those related to substance misuse and exposure that were referred to the program.
-It should be noted there was a significant increase in the number of screened-in CPS reports with allegations related to substance misuse.
-Many factors may be contributing to this increase, such as an overall increase in the receipt of access reports from 2020-2021.
+Table 5 outlines the total number of CPS reports, total number of screened-in reports with allegations related to substance use, abuse, and/or exposure, and the number of those related to substance misuse and exposure that were referred to the program.
+The decrease in total CPS reports in Dunn County mirrors a statewide decrease in CPS reports in 2022.